lettinghenry/WidndowsStartupScripts/README.md

 # Windows Startup Scripts
-Scripts to start applications as soon as OS is booted up.
+These scripts are meant to start applications as soon as OS is booted up.
 To run scripts, uncomment and place in windows startup folder.